 There is no worst thing than to be told that a place is accessible only to find grass and gravel between the ceremony and the reception area.
 Take names of people you talk to and what they told you, and keep a list of questions to ask (like if there is a step into the bridal suite).
 Roll through every corner and spot.
 Most couples take pictures on the wedding day at the location, so eye places where you could take photos, while not getting stuck in the dirt at the same time.

 Pick your support team.

 Need a little ramp for the entrance at the venue?
 Know anyone who can do that?
 Or, ask the venue, some are required by the ADA law to be fully accessible and others have portable ramps on hand from previous events.
-Maybe you need someone to help you with the food/drinks?
+Do you need someone to help you with the food/drinks?
 Figure out when and whom will be able to help you eat/drink at what times.
-Will you and your partner make it into a romantic gesture or have your mother be there to gracefully help you chow down some food?
+Will you and your partner make it into a romantic gesture or have a staff pre-cut your chicken?
 If you have a hair and makeup artist do a particular look, make sure you let them know that your head leans a certain way so hair accessories need more support on the left side than the right.
-Possibly you’re fully independent and can do it all on your own.
+Possibly, you’re fully independent and can do it all on your own.
 Whatever it is, know who can do what to make sure you’re comfortable on the big day.